 and is a 4 minute read

 Now that older children are back to school, it’s a great time for families with younger children to take a break with us.
-You’ll have thought about packing all the essentials such as extra clothes, wipes, sippy cups, nappies and favourite blankets or toys, but holidaying with under-5s can still be a daunting challenge, so we’re here with some top tips on camping and caravanning with toddlers to help make sure everyone enjoys it.
+You’ll have thought about packing all the essentials such as extra clothes, wipes, sippy cups, nappies and favourite blankets or toys.
+However holidaying with under-5s can still be a daunting challenge.
+We’re here with some top tips on camping and caravanning with toddlers to help make sure everyone enjoys it.

-- Space savers: Our caravans are lovely and spacious, but you’re still going to want to maximise the living area you have available.
+Our caravans are lovely and spacious, but you’re still going to want to maximise the living area you have available.
 From high chairs to travel cots, baby carriers to snack pots, you’ll need to try and make sure they’re easy to set up and don’t take up minimal space.
-High chairs, travel cots and bed guards are available to hire free of charge if you are struggling for space in your car.
-Travel cots double as handy playpens when you need somewhere safe for your child to play while you pitch the tent or prepare the dinner.
+High chairs, travel cots and bed guards are available to hire free of charge.
+Great if you are struggling for space in your car.
+Travel cots double as handy playpens.
+Ideal when you need somewhere safe for your child to play while you pitch the tent or prepare the dinner.
 If your child dislikes showering a small paddling pool in the bottom of the shower cubicle makes a great baby/toddler bath

 Fortunately, if you do neglect to pack your morning pick-me-up, we have plenty in the shop.
 The chances are that you’ll be woken up just as early as you are at home, if not a bit earlier, so you’ll need good, strong coffee!
 And on that point…